24/7 automated refills: 607-254-6337

 Cornell Health Pharmacy

 The Cornell Health Pharmacy welcomes all community members – including students, faculty, staff members, and visitors.
 We are open to the public, and invite you to rely on us for ...

-- Consultation: Our pharmacists can provide private consultation on how to take your prescription medications, including potential side effects and drug interactions.
+- Consultation: Our pharmacists can provide private consultation about your prescription medications, including how to take them, potential side effects, and drug interactions.
 We can also help you choose the best non-prescription medication for your needs.